galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 >
 >       - In *Read 1 Options* or *Read 2 Options*
 >
->          If you know which adapter sequences were used during library preparation, provide their sequences there.
+>         In this training, no adapters were already removed.
+When you process your own data, if you know which adapter sequences were used during library preparation, you should provide their sequences here.
 >
 >    - In *"Adapter Options"*
 >       - *"Minimum overlap length"*: `3`